CLEVERHome Storage

 How much space can slim velvet hangers actually save?

-In our testing, switching from standard plastic hangers to slim velvet hangers freed up roughly 30% to 50% more rod space.
-On a 24-inch rod, that translated to about 15 extra garments.
+In our space comparison, switching from standard plastic hangers to slim velvet hangers can free up roughly 30% to 50% more rod space.
+On a 24-inch rod, that translates to about 15 extra garments.
 The exact savings depend on how bulky your current hangers are, but the difference is noticeable immediately.

 What is the best way to organize shoes in a small apartment closet?